mlfpm/deepof/README.md

 ```

 ##### Before we delve in:
 DeepOF relies heavily on DeepLabCut's output.
-Thorough tutorials on how to get started with DLC for pose estimation can be found `here <https://www.mousemotorlab.org/deeplabcut>`_.
+Thorough tutorials on how to get started with DLC for pose estimation can be found [here](https://www.mousemotorlab.org/deeplabcut).
 Once your videos are processed and tagged, you can use DeepOF to extract and annotate your motion-tracking time-series.
 While many features in DeepOF can work regardless of the set of labels used, we currently recommend using videos from a top-down perspective, and follow our recommended
 set of labels (which can be found in the full documentation page).
-A pre-trained model capable of recognizing **C57Bl6** and **CD1** mice can be downloaded from `our repository <https://gitlab.mpcdf.mpg.de/lucasmir/deepof/tree/master/models>`_.
+A pre-trained model capable of recognizing **C57Bl6** and **CD1** mice can be downloaded from [our repository](https://gitlab.mpcdf.mpg.de/lucasmir/deepof/tree/master/models).

 ##### Basic usage: